tcvieira/IA368-DD-012023/assingments/09-ColBERT/article-slides.md

 # 1.7 how it works

 - ColBERTv2
-  - "two-stage" retrieval method
+    - starting from a index of vectors from the corpus created as ColBERTv1
+    - `training the retriever`
+      - for each training query, the top-k passages are retrieved and feed each of those query–passage pairs into a cross-encoder reranker
+      - use miniLM cross-encoder with distillation to train the reranker
+      - after training refresh the index
+    - `centroid index`
-    - preprocess representation of each token from the corpus is computed and indexed (FAISS - ColBERTv1 and ) for nearest neighbor search
+      - preprocess representation of each token from the corpus, `cluster them and use the term nearest centroids ids + a residual vector as its representation (smaller size)`
     - on query time
-      - use each query term vector to retrieve top-k texts from corpus from the index
+      - use each query term vector to retrieve the `nearest centroids from the inverted index` of texts from corpus
-      - these top-k texts are scored against all query tokens vectors usin *MaxSim*
+      - these top-k texts are scored against all query tokens vectors using *MaxSim*

 ---

 # 2.1 contributions

-- improvements on ColBERTv2
+- improvements on ColBERTv2 are mostly implementation
   - residual compression approach significantly reduces index sizes using cluster centroids over the token level vectors space
-  - better negative selection (*hard-negative mining*)
+  - better negative selection (*hard-negative mining*) - in-batch
-  - adds distillation from a cross-encoder system over the ...
+  - adds knowledge distillation from a cross-encoder miniLM for rerank the initial top-k docs/texts
   - ColBERTv1
     - 128dim vectors with 2 bytes = 256 bytes/vector
   - ColBERTv2